Let’s face it:

 Or remove the folder or page-level exclusion from your robots.txt file.

-Once the page exclusion is removed, re-submit it to the index using the Search Console fetch tool.
+Once the page exclusion is removed, re-submit it to the index using the Search Console URL Inspection Tool.

 Google officially stated announced they use HTTPs as a ranking signal way back in 2014.